krb5/krb5/doc/rst_source/krb_build/options2configure.rst

     will be built and installed.
     (We are not updating this version at this time because of licensing issues with newer versions that we haven't investigated sufficiently yet.)

- --with-system-verto

-    Use an installed version of libverto.
-If the libverto header and library are not in default locations, you may wish to specify *CPPFLAGS=-I/some/dir* and *LDFLAGS=-L/some/other/dir* options at
-    configuration time as well.

-    If this option is not given, the build system will try to detect an installed version of libverto and use it if it is found.
-    Otherwise, a version supplied with the Kerberos sources will be built and installed.
-The built-in version does not contain the full set of back-end modules and is not a suitable general replacement for the upstream version, but will work for the purposes of Kerberos.

-    Specifying *--without-system-verto* will cause the built-in
-    version of libverto to be used unconditionally.

 Environment variables